 Bunyip Primary School is committed to the safety and wellbeing of children and young people.
-Our school community recognises the importance of, and a responsibility for, ensuring our school is a safe, supportive and enriching environment which respects and fosters the dignity and self-esteem of children and young people, and enables them to thrive in their learning and development.
+We are We are committed to ensuring our school is a safe, supportive and enriching environment where children and young people:

 No one should behave in a way that makes you feel unsafe or afraid, including anyone in your family, anyone at school or anywhere else in the community.